How to Train a Dog to Stay Off the Furniture

 About the Author

-Alexandra Bassett is the owner, dog trainer, and behavior consultant at Dog Savvy, a dog training company specializing in game-based dog training and solving problem dog behaviors like dog separation anxiety, leash reactivity, excessive barking, and aggression.
+Alexandra Bassett is the owner, lead dog trainer, and behavior consultant at Dog Savvy, a positive dog training company that specializes in game-based training methods and resolving common problem dog behaviors—including separation anxiety, leash reactivity, excessive barking, and aggression.
+Alexandra is certified as Knowledge Assessed (CPDT-KA) by the Council of Professional Dog Trainers, ensuring expert and science-backed guidance for every client.

 Previous